Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 A hybrid approach is when you use two or more of the seven core modernization strategies, in conjunction.
 Most often, this means rehosting some elements of your legacy apps to improve security.

-You can then use one of the other strategies to improve functionality.
+You can then use one of the other strategies, like legacy application replatforming, to improve functionality.

 The classic example of this would be migrating legacy datasets to a modern, secure host.
 You can then rebuild or replace other elements of your legacy application, to manipulate, use, and manage this data.

 Modern low-code builders offer extensive support for different kinds of existing databases.
 Quickly build a new and improved interface, and connect it to your existing data, wherever or however you choose to host it.

-## Budibase for legacy application modernization
+## Budibase & low-code legacy application modernization

 At [Budibase](https://budibase.com/product), we’re revolutionizing the way businesses build software.
 Our mission is to create the world’s largest suite of business tools.